 In the first quarter of 2021, the Company commenced commercial sales of our first product, AC5® Advanced Wound System.
 That revenue will not be sufficient to fund our business operations and we will need to obtain additional funding from external sources for the foreseeable future.
 We do not have any commitments for future capital.
 Significant additional financing will be required to fund our planned operations in the near term and in future periods, including research and development activities relating to our potential new product candidates, seeking regulatory approval of any other product candidates we may choose to develop, commercializing any product candidates for which we are able to obtain regulatory approval or certification, seeking to license or acquire new assets or businesses, and maintaining our intellectual property rights and pursuing rights to new technologies.
 We may not be able to obtain additional financing on commercially reasonable or acceptable terms when needed, or at all.
-We are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the 2022 SPA (see Note 8) and 2023 SPA (see Notes 2 and 12) restricting our ability to effect or enter into an agreement to effect any issuance by the Company or any of its subsidiaries of Common Stock or securities convertible, exercisable or exchangeable for Common Stock (or a combination of units thereof) involving a Variable Rate Transaction.
+We are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the 2022 SPA and 2023 SPA restricting our ability to effect or enter into an agreement to effect any issuance by the Company or any of its subsidiaries of Common Stock (or a combination of units thereof) involving a Variable Rate Transaction.
 These restrictions and provisions could make it more challenging for us to raise capital through the incurrence of debt or through equity issuances.
 If we cannot raise the money that we need in order to continue to develop our business, we will be forced to delay, scale back or eliminate some or all of our proposed operations.
 If any of these were to occur, there is a substantial risk that our business would fail, and our stockholders could lose all of their investments.